 Cons

-As you use your bank accounts, you can activate the roundup feature — Acorns will round up debit card or banking transactions to the next full dollar amount, and it will deposit the difference in cost to your investment account.
+As you use your bank accounts, you can activate the "Round-Up" feature — a micro-savings strategy Acorns uses to round up debit card or banking transactions to the next full dollar amount and deposit the difference in cost to your investment account.
 Once your investment account has accrued $5 in spare change, Acorns will invest the money in the stock market on your behalf.
 Acorns also has a paycheck split option, which allows you to automatically invest a portion of your paycheck as it comes in.

 However, Acorns doesn't offer CDs or money market accounts, and it does require a monthly membership fee.